 A Summary and Analysis of T. S. Eliot’s ‘The Function of Criticism’

-‘The Function of Criticism’ is an influential 1923 essay by T. S. Eliot, perhaps the most important poet-critic of the modernist movement.
-In some ways a follow-up to Eliot’s earlier essay ‘Tradition and the Individual Talent’ from four years earlier, ‘The Function of Criticism’ focuses on the role of the […]
+By Dr Oliver Tearle (Loughborough University) ‘The Function of Criticism’ is an influential 1923 essay by T. S. Eliot, perhaps the most important poet-critic of the modernist movement.
+In some ways a follow-up to Eliot’s earlier essay ‘Tradition and the Individual Talent’ from four years earlier, ‘The Function of Criticism’ […]

 A Short Analysis of Wordsworth’s ‘I wandered lonely as a cloud’

-A reading of Wordsworth’s classic daffodils poem by Dr Oliver Tearle Often known simply as ‘Daffodils’ or ‘The Daffodils’, William Wordsworth’s lyric poem that begins ‘I wandered lonely as a cloud’ is, in many ways, the quintessential English Romantic poem.
-Its theme is the relationship between the individual and the […]
+By Dr Oliver Tearle (Loughborough University) Often known simply as ‘Daffodils’ or ‘The Daffodils’, William Wordsworth’s lyric poem that begins ‘I wandered lonely as a cloud’ is, in many ways, the quintessential English Romantic poem.
+Its theme is the relationship between the individual and the natural world, though those daffodils […]

 The Meaning and Origin of ‘I Have Heard the Mermaids Singing, Each to Each’